Power Co. of Canada (TSE:POW) Price Target Raised to C$45.00

-Power Co. of Canada (TSE:POW) had its price objective boosted by investment analysts at National Bank Financial from C$41.00 to C$45.00 in a research note issued on Monday, Stock Target Advisor reports.
+Power Co. of Canada (TSE:POW) had its price objective increased by equities researchers at National Bankshares from C$41.00 to C$45.00 in a research note issued on Monday, BayStreet.CA reports.
 The brokerage currently has a “sector perform” rating on the financial services provider’s stock.
-National Bank Financial’s target price would suggest a potential upside of 6.91% from the company’s current price.
+National Bankshares’ price objective would suggest a potential upside of 7.73% from the stock’s previous close.

 Power Corporation of Canada operates as an international management and holding company in North America, Europe, and Asia.
 It operates through three segments: Lifeco, IGM Financial, and GBL.
 The company offers life, disability, critical illness, accidental death, dismemberment, dental protection, creditor, and health insurance; retirement and investment management; asset management; and reinsurance and retrocession; investment advisory, financial planning, and related services; and fund, protection, and wealth management services.